aporeto-inc/gaia/doc/documentation.md

 Type: `string`

-ID of the destination processing unit.
+ID of the processing unit.

 ##### `processingUnitNamespace`